 We have never declared or paid any cash dividends on our capital stock and do not anticipate paying cash dividends on our capital stock in the foreseeable future.
 It is our current policy to retain earnings to finance the expansion of our operations.
-Future declaration and payment of dividends, if any, will be determined in light of the then-current conditions, including:
+Future declaration and payment of dividends, if any, will be determined in light of the then-current conditions, including our earnings, operations, capital requirements, financial condition and other factors deemed relevant by our board of directors.

-- . our earnings;

-- . our operations;

-- . our capital requirements;

-- . our financial condition; and

-- . other factors deemed relevant by our board of directors.

 In addition, our ability to pay dividends is limited by the terms of our debt instruments and the terms of the certificate of designations in respect of our exchangeable preferred stock.
 See "Description of Certain Indebtedness" and "Description of Capital Stock".

 Dilution is the amount by which the offering price paid by the purchasers of the common stock will exceed the net tangible book value per share of common stock after the offerings.
-Net tangible book value per share is determined at any date by subtracting our total liabilities and minority interests from the total book value of our tangible assets and dividing the difference by the number of shares of common stock deemed to be outstanding, including shares issuable upon conversion of outstanding shares of Class A common stock, at such date
+Net tangible book value per share is determined at any date by subtracting our total liabilities and minority interests from the total book value of our tangible assets and dividing the difference by the number of shares of common stock deemed to be outstanding (including shares issuable upon conversion of outstanding shares of Class A common stock) at such date